dandevri/website/posts/guides/user-guide.md

 * I have no trouble addressing people when I think they don't have things in order.
 * I hate it when people ask "simple" questions that they can read themselves or have not researched.
 * I look a lot of things that can be done better instead of giving compliments about things that are already good.
+* In bigger groups I need some time to find my place before I speak up about something.

 ![Ocean Model](/static/img/posts/guides/ocean-model.png)